Delicious in salads and sandwiches, the crisp, sweet crunch of a cucumber is one of the joys of summer.

 - Collect seeds for sowing next year.

-What trees & shrubs to plant in October
+What trees and shrubs to plant in October

 October is an ideal time to plant trees and shrubs while the soil is still warm from the summer, giving their roots time to establish well in the soil over winter before the plants come back into growth in spring.
 All deciduous and evergreen trees and shrubs can be planted in October, for example: